Bunjevci Citizens of Serbia: 2022 parliamentary election

 BGS participated in the 2022 Serbian parliamentary election as part of the NADA alliance.
-Božidar Delić, the leader of the There's no Going Back – Serbia Is Behind political movement, appeared in the first position on the alliance's electoral list; formally, his endorsement was from BGS.
+Božidar Delić, the leader of the There's no Going Back – Serbia Is Behind political movement, appeared in the lead position on the alliance's electoral list; formally, his endorsement was from BGS.
 The only other BGS-endorsed candidate on the list was Aleksandar Jerković, the vice-president of Delić's movement, who appeared in the twenty-third position.
-Neither was actually a member of BGS.
+Neither was actually a member of Bunjevci Citizens of Serbia.

 The list won fifteen seats, and Delić was elected.
 He died on 23 August 2022, and Jerković later entered the assembly as his replacement.